-We all like to think of ourselves as being a good driver.
-Many of you will have zero points on your license, had few to no other tickets or fines, but yet there are many laws that do exist that a lot of people don’t know about.
+We all like to think of ourselves as being good drivers.
+Many of you will have zero points on your license, and had few to no other tickets or fines, but yet there are many laws that do exist that a lot of people don’t know about.

 It’s easy enough to forget the most common laws that exist, let alone the more obscure ones, and that’s why we have compiled a list of our top 10 random driving laws, so you can be extra cautious next time you take to the road.

 10. Frosted windows and snow on the roof